gazebosim/gz-harmonic/highlights.md

 - [Allow re-attaching detached joint](https://github.com/gazebosim/gz-sim/pull/1687)
   - Extends the DetachableJoint system to support reattaching joints.
-The system now offers an topic that allows users to publish an empty message to for reattaching the child link back to the parent link using a fixed joint.
+The system now offers an topic that allows users to publish an empty message reattach the child link back to the parent link using a fixed joint.
     The topic name can be configured using the `<attach_topic>` parameter in SDF.

 - [Allow specifying initial simulation time with a CLI argument](https://github.com/gazebosim/gz-sim/pull/1801)
-  - Adds an optional command line argument, `initial-sim-time`, to `gz sim` for setting initial value of the simulation time.
+  - Adds an optional command line argument, `initial-sim-time`, to `gz sim` for setting the initial value of the simulation time.
     Usage: `gz sim --initial-sim-time [t]`, where `[t]` is the time in seconds (floating point value) at which the simulation time will be set to when the simulator is started.